RAJWARDHAN-B/OVO/README.md

-# OVO
-OMR Verification &amp; Output
+# OVO-OMR Verification and Output